Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) different tiers.

-a) the age of the stand;
+a) age of the tree stand;

-b) group placement of trees and stands;
+b) group placement of trees and forest stands;

 33. The structural part of a phytocenosis, limited in space or time (occupying a certain ecological niche) and differing from other similar parts in morphological, floristic, ecological and phytocenotic terms, is called:

-a) cenopopulation;
+a) coenopopulation;

 b) cenotype;

-c) synusia;
+c) sinusia;

-a) each well-limited layer of forest phytocenoses;
+a) each well-defined layer of forest phytocenoses;

 c) spring forest ephemeroids;

-e) All answers are correct.
+f) all answers are correct.

-35. Among temporary synusias there are:
+35. Among temporary sinuses there are:

 a) seasonal;